The world’s sneakiest substitution

 With that introduction, what could nonlinear algebra mean?
 To many people, it would mean working with equations that contain nonlinear terms, such as solving sin(x) = 2x.
 The sine function is certainly nonlinear, but it’s not the kind of function algebraists are usually interested in.

-If you think of linear algebra as the mathematics surrounding the solution of systems of linear equations, nonlinear algebra is the math surrounding the solution of systems of polynomial equations.
+If you think of linear algebra as the math surrounding the solution of systems of linear equations, nonlinear algebra is the math surrounding the solution of systems of polynomial equations.
 Note that this uses “non” in the “not necessarily” sense: polynomials that are not necessarily linear.
 Linearity is not assumed, but it’s not excluded either.

 You might be thinking “isn’t that just algebraic geometry?” if you’re familiar with algebraic geometry.
 Strictly speaking the answer is yes, but there’s a difference in connotation if not denotation.